Severe Thunderstorm Warning issued for Schuyler, Seneca, Tompkins, Yates by NWS - News Break

 Severe Thunderstorm Warning issued for Schuyler, Seneca, Tompkins, Yates by NWS

-Effective: 2021-07-13 16:20:00 EDT Expires: 2021-07-13 16:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-To report severe weather contact your nearest law enforcement agency.
+Effective: 2021-07-13 16:06:00 EDT Expires: 2021-07-13 16:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+To report severe weather, contact your nearest law enforcement agency.
 They will send your report to the National Weather Service office in Binghamton.
-Target Area: Schuyler; Seneca; Tompkins; Yates A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 430 PM EDT FOR SOUTHERN SENECA...NORTHEASTERN SCHUYLER...SOUTHEASTERN YATES AND NORTHWESTERN TOMPKINS COUNTIES At 420 PM EDT, a severe thunderstorm was located over Caywood, or 8 miles east of Dundee, moving northeast at 35 mph.
+Target Area: Schuyler; Seneca; Tompkins; Yates The National Weather Service in Binghamton has issued a * Severe Thunderstorm Warning for Southern Seneca County in central New York Northeastern Schuyler County in central New York Southeastern Yates County in central New York Northwestern Tompkins County in central New York * Until 430 PM EDT. * At 405 PM EDT, a severe thunderstorm was located over Reading Center, or near Watkins Glen, moving northeast at 35 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Hector, Starkey, Covert, Trumansburg, Ovid, Interlaken, Lodi, Caywood, Reynoldsville and Glenora.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Hector, Starkey, Covert, Watkins Glen, Trumansburg, Montour Falls, Ovid, Interlaken, Burdett and Lodi.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0